 However, do not get too excited to splash into the calm Atlantic Ocean.

-A distinct character than makes Praia Dona Ana popular among hedonists and nature lovers is its abundance of shells.
+A distinct characteristic that makes Praia Dona Ana popular among hedonists and nature lovers is its abundance of shells.

 Ponta da Piedade